angular-ui/AngularJS-sublime-package/README.md

 Plug-in Details
 ---
-This plug-in allows for auto-completion of core AngularJS attributes, such as `ng-repeat` or `ng-click` within HTML elements.
+This plug-in allows for auto-completion of core AngularJS attributes, such as `ng-repeat`, `ng-click`, etc… within HTML elements.

+I've also tried hard at keeping this plug-in very extendable so that you may adjust things easily based on your own preferences.
+Often times in the past I've found my self having to make small tweaks to the source of a plugin like this making it very difficult to update while retaining my custom tweaks.

-Extending The Plug-in
+Extending The Attribute List
 ---

 You can extend this plug-in with your own custom attributes that you've created by